khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

 ---
 Fibaro
 =======================
-The Fibaro driver on the BeoLiving Intelligence integrates ON/OFF devices (ie. wall plugs, switches), dimmer devices, RGBW devices and roller-shutter devices configured in the Fibaro Home Center.
+The Fibaro driver on the BeoLiving Intelligence integrates ON/OFF devices (ie. wall plugs, switches, motion sensors), dimmer devices, RGBW devices, thermostats and roller-shutter devices configured in the Fibaro Home Center.